apocalyptech/hades_cheat/README.md

   will have a 75% chance of spawning in any "basic" Tartarus room.
   (He'll still only spawn once per run, though.)

+It's also got support for the following, though they're disabled by default and would require some script tweaking to activate:

+* Increasing base player health by a bit
+* Force "story" rooms (Sisyphus, Euridice, Patroclus) and Asterius miniboss to appear near the beginning of each area
+* Shorten room count considerably in each area

 Note that none of that is necessarily exhaustive -- I wouldn't be surprised if there are some unbuffed damage values, and various shop items have not had their prices updated, for instance.